-- Mobile extensions - Ensure there are extensions like click-to-call etc. This can increase the engagement by offering an alternative to navigating the site.
+- Mobile extensions - Ensure there are extensions like click-to-call etc. This can increase engagement by offering an alternative to navigating the site.

-- Bid modifiers - If you happen to know that your site attracts a lot of traffic from mobile or has a better (or worse) conversion rate on mobile, then using % bid modifiers can optimise the budget for mobile searches.
+- Bid modifiers - If you happen to know that your site attracts a lot of traffic from mobile or has a better (or worse) conversion rate on mobile, then using % bid modifiers can optimize the budget for mobile searches.